iluwatar/java-design-patterns/tolerant-reader/README.md

 [Robustness Principle](https://java-design-patterns.com/principles/#robustness-principle) says

-> Be conservative in what you do, be liberal in what you accept from others
+> Be conservative in what you do, be liberal in what you accept from others.

 **Programmatic Example**

-Here's the versioned rainbowfish.
+Here's the versioned `RainbowFish`.
 Notice how the second version introduces additional properties.

 ```java
 public class RainbowFish implements Serializable {